 Use the __mro__ attribute for a class to help ensure that the desired class hierarchies are achieved.

-Employ static type checking code in areas involving multiple inheritance.
+Employ static type checking code in areas involving multiple inheritance through the use static analysis tools supported by type-checking hints.See PEP 484 Type hints.

-Use Python’s built-in documentation (such as docstrings) to obtain information about a class’ methods before inheriting from the class.
+Use Python’s built-in documentation (such as docstrings) to obtain information about a class’ methods before inheriting from the class provided that the documentation accurately reflects that implemented code.

-Users that have programmed in other multiple inheritance languages should carefully review Pythons rules as they are likely different, especially in the use of super().
+For users who are new to the use of multiple inheritance in Python, carefully review Pythons rules, especially those of super().

 6.42 Violations of the Liskov substitution principle or the contract model [BLP]